honeytreelabs/homeautomation-plc/README.md

 ### IEC 61131-3 Programs

 In central Europe, PLCs used in typical industrial automation scenarios are programmed according to the IEC 61131-3 standard.
 Therefore, on the middle or long run, we want to implement an interpreter which is capable of executing such logic.

+### Improved Testing Capabilities

+For inlined Lua application logic I want to implement a testing framework that allows for making formally sure that the contained application behaves as expected.

 ## References